h0uter/h0uter.github.io/_projects/2020-10-25-ml-for-robotics-project.md

 	-  ensure results are reproducible
 8. **Launch, monitor and maintain your system**

-So we went though the pipeline for the challenge at hand and our results can be seen in the published notebook.
+So we went though the pipeline for the challenge at hand and our results can be seen in the published notebook. -->

-Additionaly, you can execute our code yourself on [Deepnote](https://deepnote.com/project/452790e4-76c0-49f0-8fb0-80760653c8f0)